protob/hasura-jwt-server/README.md

 ## Limitations

-- Not tested with Heroku
 - There is no user and role management except to create a single user with no specific role.
-I myself do this part with a frontend app that access the database through a Hasura GraphQL endpoint.
+It can be done frontend app that access the database through a Hasura GraphQL endpoint.
 - This server is designed to work with one RSA key only, and does not handle its regular rotation.
 - No handling of JWT expiration and key turnover.
 - This server is not (yet?) designed to handle authentication through other services such as Google, GitHub...
 It would be nice to do so, but to keep this server as a proxy that would add the Hasura claims in querying the database about the roles of the user.
 Comments or any contribution are welcome as well on this one.